jumaffre/strava_wrapped/README.md

 - `--output FILE.png` - Output filename
 - `--use-photo-bg` - Use highlight photo from most popular activity (by kudos) as background
 - `--square` - Generate square image (1:1 aspect ratio) - perfect for Instagram/social media
+- `--marker-size SIZE` - Size of start/end markers in points (default: 4 for single, 3 for multi)
+- `--no-markers` - Hide start/end markers completely

 ### Aggregate Multiple Activities on One Map